 Various types of burger recipes

-Halloumi burgers, packed into the bun with grilled vegetables.
+Halloumi burgers, with crispy cheese slices packed into the bun with grilled vegetables.

 Bridge rolls or finger rolls are fluffy and soft, rich and almost brioche-like.
 Fresh yeast, full milk, eggs and butter make them the loveliest mini dinner rolls.

 Best beer and Cheddar bread rolls, and this recipe is truly easy.
 Turning water into wine?
 Nah, beer into bread!
 That bottle of ale no one is keen on can be put to good use.